Giancarlo Stanton Preview, Player Props: Yankees vs. Nationals

-Giancarlo Stanton, with a slugging percentage of .290 in his past 10 games -- including one home run -- will be in action for the New York Yankees against the Washington Nationals, with Josiah Gray on the hill, August 22 at 7:05 PM ET.
+On Wednesday, Giancarlo Stanton (.167 slugging percentage in past 10 games, with no home runs) and the New York Yankees play the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
+First pitch is at 7:05 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Red Sox.
+He had a hitless performance in his last game (0-for-3) against the Nationals.

 Giancarlo Stanton Game Info & Props vs. the Nationals